twandylue/Diff_Tool_In_Rust/README.md

 # Diff Tool In Rust

-Find the difference between two documents (like the function of git diff)
+Find the difference between two documents (like the function of git diff).

-## Showing diff between two documents

-### Quick Start
+## Quick Start

-Prepare two files to compare the difference between them.
+Prepare two different files to compare the difference between them.

-* In old_text.txt
+* In `old_text.txt`

   ```plain
   I am Andy.
 Here I come.
   ```

-* In new_text.txt
+* In `new_text.txt`

   ```plain
   I am Amy.
   ```

-Then, use it!
+Then, let's go!

 ```console
 $ cargo run -- old_file.txt new_file.txt